vocalmajority/donate/index.markdown

 * <a href="https://activationresidency.com/">Activation Residency</a> is an art residency, collective, and co-op fund that serves marginalized artists and communities.

+* <a href="https://www.afrotectopia.org/about">Afrotectopia</a> is a social institution fostering interdisciplinary innovation at the intersections of art, design, technology, Black culture, and activism.

 * <a href="https://www.instagram.com/arthoecollective/?hl=en">Art Hoe Collective</a> is a collective started by QBPOC to provide a safe space for creatives of color.
 Your donation will also provide funds to Black-owned businesses affected by protests; contact via arthoecoreps@gmail.com.

 * <a href="https://www.blackfeastdinner.com/">Black Feast</a> is a monthly vegan pop-up celebrating black artists and writers through food.